Providenciales Kiteboarding

 Kiteboarding Equipment

-Kiteboarding is a simple wind-powered water sport, which uses a large specialty kite, a harness that attaches the kite to the kiter, and a board, of which there are several basic types.
+You'll need the following equipment to kiteboard in the islands.
+Gear is usually provided if you've signed up for a tour or lessons with a local company, or is available for rent through most kite schools.
+The typical setup for kiteboarding is a large specialty kite, a harness that attaches the kite to the kiter, and a board, of which there are several basic types.

 The Kite

-The kite itself is of course the primary piece of equipment.
-The most common and easiest to fly type is the inflatable kite (also known as a ‘tube kite’), which has an inflatable bladder on the leading edge of the kite for rigidity and buoyancy.
-Foil kites are also occasionally used on the water, mainly for low wind conditions.
+The kite itself is the primary piece of equipment.
+The most common and easiest-to-fly type is the inflatable kite (also known as a ‘tube kite’), which has an inflatable bladder on the leading edge of the kite for rigidity and buoyancy.
+Foil kites are also occasionally used on the water, mainly for low-wind conditions.

 The Board